whoisthisadam/senlatest/README.md

 # senlatest
-Open IT Hakaton Taks by Senla
+Open IT Hakaton Task by Senla